RosettaDrone/DJI-Android-VideoStreamDecodingSample/README.md

 This is a modified version that does RTP streaming.

-This code will replace all video code in RosettaDrone once extensively tested.
+This code will replace all video code in RosettaDrone once we have tested it extensively with many different drone models.

 ## How to test RTP Streaming